 P.S.
 Remember, when you take your bicycle on a train, you must put them in the carriage with bike racks.
 They are marked on the trains.
 Do not take them into the passenger area and please do not block doors or aisles preventing people from getting by.
 Be courteous.

 You can even borrow one at some IKEA stores, so you can take all your flat pack items home.
 See photo below!
+There are also many city bicycles located throughout the city, which can be rented via an app.
+See more about that at exploring Denmark on a bicycle.

 Do you have a helpful tip or comment on this subject that you would like to share?
 Please leave comments below.